David S. Tourigny

 • Computational biology

 • My general research focus is geared towards understanding the collective behaviour of cellular populations.
 I have used both experimental and theoretical approaches to study this in a variety of contexts, ranging from microbial systems to neuronal networks.
-More recently, I have become interested in the way that stochasticity and heterogeneity at the single-cell level contribute to the development of cancer.
+More recently, I have become interested in the way that stochasticity and heterogeneity at the single-cell or clonal level contribute to the development of cancer and precancerous lesions.

 • Mathematics

-• Some of my work involves mathematical and computational modelling based on Applied Dynamical Systems Theory and Constrained Optimisation.
-In the past, I also have worked on these topics in their own right with relatively less application.
+• Most of my work involves mathematical and computational modelling based on Stochastic Processes, Bayesian Inference, Applied Dynamical Systems Theory and Constrained Optimisation.
+In the past, I also have worked on some of these topics in their own right with relatively less application.
 Specifically, this involved some geometric properties of certain dynamical systems.

 • Scientific software